BaderLab/netDx/README.md

 Say `yes` to all dependencies that need to be installed.

 ## Install `netDx` and `netDx.examples`
-From command-line, download the git repo for these packages and install them:
+This section assumes you have Java, Python, R and Bioconductor installed.
+From command-line, download the git repo for these packages and install them.
+In the code below, output from intermediate steps is omitted for clarity.

 ```
 $ git clone git@github.com:BaderLab/netDx.git
 $ cd netDx/
-$ R CMD INSTALL netDx
-$ R CMD INSTALL netDx.examples
+$ R
+> install.packages("netDx",dependencies=TRUE)
+> install.packages("netDx.examples",dependencies=TRUE).
 ```

 ## Run examples
 Each example runs as a standalone `.R` function.
 To run these, you need to have both `netDx` and `netDx.examples` installed.
-From the directory where the `netDx/` repo was downloaded:
+From the directory where the `netDx/` repo was downloaded, here is code that runs the breast cancer example using data from The Cancer Genome Atlas (Ref 1):
 ```
 $ cd netDx/examples/
 $ R